Links 2001

-Links 2001 is a golf video game developed and published by Microsoft.
+Links 2001 is a golf-based sports simulation game developed by Access Software and Microsoft Games Group and published by Microsoft.
 It is part of the Links series and follows Links LS 2000.
 It is the first game in the series to include a golf course designer, allowing the player to create custom courses.
 It also features Arnold Palmer, Sergio García, and Annika Sörenstam as playable golfers.

 It was released for Microsoft Windows in October 2000, and received "generally favorable reviews" according to Metacritic.
 Critics praised the graphics, game physics, and the addition of a course designer, but the game's voice-overs were criticized, particularly those of García and Sörenstam.
 The game sold an estimated 240,000 copies in the United States.

 Links Expansion Pack, released in May 2001, offers additional features for the game.
 Links Championship Edition, released in September 2001, consists of Links 2001 and the expansion pack.

 Gameplay

 Links 2001 features five real golf courses: Aviara Golf Club (California), Chateau Whistler (Canada), Old Course at St Andrews (Scotland), Prince Course at Princeville Resort (Hawaii), and Westfields Golf Club (Virginia).
 A fictional sixth course, called Mesa Roja, features a red rock desert environment meant to be somewhere in the southwestern United States.
 The game includes informational videos of each course.
 A course converter allows courses from the Links LS games to be played in Links 2001.
 Courses from Microsoft Golf 2001 Edition can also be made compatible.

 The game features 14 golfers, including Arnold Palmer, Sergio García, and Annika Sörenstam, and the player can choose to make their golfer left-handed.
 The on-screen golfer makes comments in reaction to the player's golfing.
 The player can create new golf characters with various customization options, which include the golfer's appearance.
 The player can also customize the golfing clubs.
 The player chooses from three different golf swing methods: Easy, Classic (traditional two-click and three-click methods), and the complex PowerStroke.
 The swing meter can be moved around to any location on the screen.
 When putting, a grid overlay aids the player, and includes varying colors to help determine terrain differences.

 Links 2001 features 46 game modes, including Bingo Bango Bongo, match, scramble, skins, and stroke.
 Rather than a set of default tournaments, the player creates their own custom tournaments, with up to 63 computer-controlled opponents.
 The game also includes the Mode of Play Designer, which allows the player to edit the existing game modes.
 Additionally, the game's Arnold Palmer Course Designer allows the player to create custom golf courses.
 The designer includes over 1,000 textures, and additional textures can be imported.
 The player can also create custom sound effects for the game and can import sound scripts from previous Links games.
 The game also offers 3D video support.
 Upon its release, the game featured three multiplayer options: modem play, Microsoft Gaming Zone, and the online Links Tour.
 Online tournaments were also offered through the Virtual Golf Association.